 - Your sexual partner has untreated chlamydia and gave it to you during sexual activity.

 - You used an object during sex that was not properly cleaned and was contaminated with chlamydia.

-Chlamydia tests involve collecting a urine sample or swabbing the infected area.
-Your doctor will send the specimen to a lab for testing to see if you have chlamydia or another type of infection.
+Chlamydia tests involve collecting a urine sample or swabbing the affected area.
+Your doctor will send the specimen to a lab for testing to see if you have chlamydia or another type of STI.

 If your test is positive for chlamydia, your doctor will prescribe an antibiotic immediately.

 Don’t have sex if you’re being treated for chlamydia or if you’re experiencing symptoms.

 After taking the one-day antibiotic treatment, wait a week before having sex to prevent spreading chlamydia to a partner.

 Preventing chlamydia begins with knowing more about your sexual partners and establishing safe sex practices.

 You can get chlamydia by engaging in a variety of sexual behaviors with someone who has chlamydia.
 This includes contact with the genitals or other affected areas as well as penetrative sex.

 Before having sex, talk to your partners about: